bogoware/Demonizer/README.md

 Please note that the `DemoAttribute` is not required.
 By default the name of the demo match its class name, its order is -1 and is enabled, of course.

-And finally turn your program to a CLI application by installing Demonzer:
+Finally turn your program to a CLI application by installing Demonizer:

 ```
 // Program.cs